quarto-ext/holder/README.md

 {{< holder 300x300 "hello" align="left" >}}
 ```

-See the documention on Holder [placeholder options](https://github.com/imsky/holder#placeholder-options) for the details and usage of various options.
+See the documentation on Holder [placeholder options](https://github.com/imsky/holder#placeholder-options) for the details and usage of various options.

 ## Examples